Galway International Rally: 2020 event

-Due to low entries the rally launch on 17 January was cancelled, and there was a risk that the event will not go ahead.
-On 20 January it was announced that the 2020 Corrib Oil Galway International Rally is going to take place as planned on Sunday 2 February with a repeat of the racing format which made the previous year's event a success.
+Due to low entries, the rally launch on 17 January 2020 was cancelled, and there was a risk that the event would not go ahead.
+On 20 January it was announced that the 2020 Corrib Oil Galway International Rally would take place as planned on Sunday 2 February 2020 with a repeat of the racing format from the previous year's event.
 The event, managed by Clerk of the Course Gary Leonard, consisted of 9 stages, totaling 104.6 km.
 The event was the opening round of the 2020 Irish Tarmac Rally Championship, and was run a week earlier than 2019 in order to avoid a clash with the opening British Rally Championship round, the Cambrian Rally.
-The participant entry fee for the event remained same as last year at €875.
+The participant entry fee for the event remained same as the previous year at €875.
 The event started with 65 entries, 47 of them reached the finish, with Alastair Fisher as the overall winner.
 This was the only 2020 championship round that took place before the outbreak of the coronavirus pandemic.
-On 28 April the Tarmac Rally Organisers' Association announced that the 2020 Irish Tarmac Rally Championship is cancelled.
+On 28 April 2020, the Tarmac Rally Organisers' Association announced that the 2020 Irish Tarmac Rally Championship was cancelled.